Amazon SEO: This is how you optimize your listing for optimal Amazon ranking

 Relevance

-#1: Product Title
+#1: Product title

 [Brand] + [Department] + [Product Name] + [Size & Color] (for products with variations) +[Product Description]